Stanley J. Roszkowski U.S. Courthouse

 Rockford, IL 61101

-The Great Lakes Region's newest U.S. Courthouse was officially opened and dedicated on Oct.
+The Great Lakes Region's most recent newly constructed building, the Stanley J. Roszkowski U.S. Courthouse, was officially opened and dedicated on Oct.
 29, 2011, in the central business district of Rockford, Ill.
-The building is named for Judge Stanley J. Roszkowski.
+The building is named for Judge Stanley Julian Roszkowski.

-Covering 211,414 gross square feet on 5.5 acres, the Roszkowski Courthouse contains five courtrooms and offices for the U.S. Courts and other court-related agencies.
+Covering more than 210,000 square feet on 5.5 acres, the Roszkowski U.S. Courthouse contains five courtrooms and offices for the U.S. Courts and other court-related agencies.
 The courthouse also provides 52 secured indoor parking spaces and 18 outdoor spaces.

 Property Manager: Shawn Lewellen

 For building information or service calls, contact the Roszkowski Service Desk using the information in the top right box on this page.
-For other federal government information, contact 1-800-FED-INFO.
+For other federal government information, call 1-800-FED-INFO.